rchapman2000/ref-based-assembly-pipeline/README.md

 This pipeline automates the process of creating a reference-based assembly from Illumina NGS Data.
 It supports the processing of both typical and amplicon sequencing approaches (depending on the options provided).

 ## Technical Considerations
-Some aspects of this analysis are important to consider and understand when interpretting the output.
+Some aspects of this analysis are important to consider and understand when interpreting the output.

 ### Variant Calling
 This pipeline calls majority variants.
 Thus, the variant allele must be applied in the final consensus so long as it is more prevalent than the reference allele.